-The System earned less than the prior year's assumed rate of return during fiscal year 2019 (5.0% on market value compared to an assumed 7.25%).
-Even though the System was deferring investment gains from the prior year, the System experienced an actuarial loss on assets this year because the current year's shortfall was greater than the prior year's excess that was being deferred.
-After netting these two numbers against each other, the System recognized 20% of the remaining shortfall in an actuarial loss and is now deferring an investment shortfall of \$2.255 billion and the funded status using the market value of assets is 75.3%.
+The System earned less than the prior year's assumed rate of return during fiscal year 2019 (7.1% on market value compared to an assumed 7.25%).
+In addition, the System was deferring investment shortfalls from the prior year, and hence the System experienced an actuarial loss on assets this year.
+Because the prior year's base and the current year's base are both shortfalls, a portion of each base will be recognized and the remainder deferred.
+The System is now deferring an investment shortfall of \$2.016 billion and the funded status using the market value of assets is 75.9%.
 If there are no significant investment excesses or other actuarial gains over the next several years, the funded status of the System would be expected to decrease towards this number.
-This \$2.255 billion in net deferred shortfall compares to the last valuation when the System was deferring a gain of \$0.5 billion.
+This \$2.016 billion in net deferred shortfall compares to the last valuation when the System was deferring a shortfall of \$2.225 billion.

 Based on the actuarial (smoothed) value of assets, the number of years needed to amortize the UAAL will decrease annually if all assumptions are met.
 Please note that this annual decrease in the funding period will only occur if the currently scheduled contribution levels remain in place over the funding period.
-Any decrease in the contribution rates will result in higher funding periods.
+Any decrease in the contribution rates will result in longer funding periods.

 Due to the current funding policy which utilizes level percentage of payroll amortization, the amortization payments will not be sufficient to cover all of the interest charges on the UAAL until the funding period reaches approximately 20 years.
-Table 11a provides a 10 year projection of various valuation results, including the UAAL, and that projection shows the UAAL is expected to increase to \$55.6 billion in 2028.
+Table 11a provides a 10 year projection of various valuation results, including the UAAL, and that projection shows the UAAL is expected to increase to \$54.6 billion in 2027.
 Extending the projection further would show the UAAL is fully amortized 20 years after that (assuming all assumptions are exactly met including a 7.25% annual return on assets).